Digital-Image-Processing-IIITH/project-pix-it/README.md

 ##  Requirements
-> This project expects the followin libraries to be present on the users system along with Python3
+> This project expects the following libraries to be present on the users system along with Python3

 > These libraries can be installed via `pip`